Angela: settled in her home before Christmas

 Angela is now looking forward to being settled in her new home before Christmas.

 Angela gave her permission to share this story.
-Her name and details have been changed.
+Her name and details have been changed, as have the names and details of clients below.